fdelaesp/fat_32-project/fat32_project/README.md

 # Read contents
 read myfile 13

-# Close and return to parent
+# Close the file
 close myfile

+# Remove the file and return to parent
+rm myfile
 cd ..

-# Remove the file
-rm documents/myfile

 # Remove the directory
 rmdir documents